 All blockchains, regardless of their feature sets, have six main ingredients: the networking layer, storage layer, mining (or mechanism of block creation), account creation, transaction creation, and consensus (the rules for accepting new blocks).
 We go over each of these ingredients, as follows:

 - Networking This section goes over the basic networking stack, startup sequence, message types, and gossip protocol implementation.

-- Storage The Storage section familiarizes the reader with the main data structures and models for Iron Fish, as well our first implementation of how the storage layer is accessible in both the CLI and browser full node implementation.
+- Storage The Storage section familiarizes the reader with the main data structures and models for Iron Fish, as well as our first implementation of how the storage layer is accessible in both the CLI and browser full node implementation.

-- Mining The Mining section describes how new blocks are constructed containing the necessary randomness for proof of work (PoW), as well the miners reward calculation.
+- Mining The Mining section describes how new blocks are constructed containing the necessary randomness for proof of work (PoW), as well as the miners reward calculation.

 - Account Creation The Accounts Creation section describes how Iron Fish accounts are created following the Sapling protocol and breaks down the uses of all the necessary key components for an account.